PaulTuraew/Fuel_Finder/README.md

 ### Overview

-**Fuel Finder** is a web application that allows users to view the types of alternative fuel stations in a given US state as well as their percentages for that state.
+**Fuel Finder** is a single page web application that allows users to view the types of alternative fuel stations in a given US state as well as their relative percentages for that state.
+The application's data is publically available from the National Renewable Energy Laboratory.

-**Fuel Finder** is a Ruby on Rails project completed as part of the September 2014 Web Development Immersive course at General Assembly.
-It was developed over a 5 day period.

 ### Background
-Metacognition is the ability to make judgments  about our own thoughts.
-Strengthening your metacognition increases your awareness and understanding of your thinking process.
+**Fuel Finder** was developed as a data visualization project capitalizing on growing public interest in alternative fuel use in the United States.
+The data presented is useful for the user who wants to understand with a quick glance the different types of alternative fuel stations available to them in a given state.

 ### User Stories / Expectations
 *Top Level*

-* A user should be able to retrieve mood data from a given time period, see his/her data in a usefull format.
+* A user should be able to visit the site, select a state from a drop down of choices and upon selection, see a pie chart representation of the percentage breakdown of alternative fuel stations in that state.
-* A user should be able to compare mood data with other users based on company name and/or industry.
-* A user can opt-in to receive a text message reminder asking them to enter in mood rating for the day.

 *Details*

-* A user should land on a homepage that will allow them to see the purpose of **Metacog** and *sign in* or *sign up*.
+* A user should land on a homepage that will allow them to see a dropdown of states and a default pie chart.
-* Only registered users are allowed to utilize **Metacog**.
-* If not a registered user, a user should be able to sign up.
-* If a user has already registered, they should be able to sign in.
-* Upon sign in, a user will provide:
-    * First name and last name (required);
-    * Email (required);
-    * Industry (required);
-    * Cell phone (optional);
-    * Company Name (optional);
-    * Title (optional); and
-    * Age (optional).
-* Once signed in, a user can sign out.
-* Once signed in, a user should be able to go to a *capture mood* page.
+* A user should be able to pick from all 50 US states in any order and as many times as they want.
-* The *capture mood* page will allow the user to enter 3 data points:
-    * Scale of 1-5 rating of mood;
-    * A string primary reason for mood (e.g.: co-worker, boss, project sucess, project failure, etc.)(optional); and
-    * Narrative (optional).
+* With each new state picked, a new chart will render without refreshing the page.

 ### Visuals
 [Click for Wireframes](https://github.com/PaulTuraew/Metacog/tree/master/Metacog_Wireframes)